OHDSI/PhenotypeChangesInVocabUpdate/README.md

 **"isexcluded"**: indicates whether "Node concept" and it's descendants if "includedescendants" = 1 are excluded from a concept set, 0 stands for False, 1 stands for True

-**"drc"**: descendant record count - summary number of
+**"drc"**: descendant record count - total number of occurrences of descendants of a given concept

-**"source concept":** the concept set definition is usually done through standard concepts.

-Different clinical events might be captured with the same set of included standard concepts if mapping was changed, that's why the tool tracks source concepts related.
+**"source concept":** related source concept_id.
+The concept set definition is usually done through standard concepts, but different clinical events might be captured with the same standard concepts if mapping was changed, that's why the tool tracks source concepts related.

 **“Action”:** flags whether concept or hierarchy branch is added or removed